lipx1508/muffin/README.md

 muffin::graphics::drawrect(5, 10, 50, 60); // Draws a rectangle at the position x = 5, y = 10, and with the size of w = 50, h = 60
 ```

+### Does it support consoles?
+No. I don't have money for a developer license or something.

+### Does it support C?
+Currently not, planning on porting it actually.

 ### How do I start?
 See ["Compiling"](#Compiling).

+## Dependencies
+* SDL2

 ## Compiling
-To build it, simply run:
+Be ensure that you have all the [dependencies](#Dependencies), and then to build it, simply run:
 ```sh
 make all
 ```